mixpeek/fake-check/README.md

-# FakeCheck: AI-Powered Deepfake Detection Platform
+# FakeCheck: AI-Powered Deepfake & AI Generated Video Detection Platform

 This repository contains the source code for FakeCheck, a full-stack application designed to detect deepfakes and AI-generated video content.
 It features a React/TypeScript frontend and a Python/FastAPI backend that work together to provide a seamless user experience.